claudioametrano/sequence_databases_similarity_search/README.md

 > - With what blast command would you start?
 Is any other blast tool suitable?
 > - Why you are not getting meaningful results?
 How can you try solve it? (hint: did you run it at default parameters?)
 > - What locus/i is it?
 How can you visualize this? (hint: do you have "by chance", among the file we produced, one that can help?)
-> - To what organism does the sequence belongs?...
+> - To what organism does the sequence belong?...
 Can you tell without any doubt?

 ![DNA](images/rDNA.png)